Zorlin/pve-moosefs/README.md

 # pve-moosefs
 MooseFS on Proxmox.

 ![image](https://github.com/user-attachments/assets/f70d2908-7111-4b47-bcb8-eed793a85c11)

+# Features
+* Natively use MooseFS storage on Proxmox.
+* Support for MooseFS clusters with passwords and subfolders
+* Live migrate VMs between Proxmox hosts with the VMs living on MooseFS storage
+* Cleanly unmounts MooseFS when removed
+*

 ## DISCLAIMER
 This is **HIGHLY EXPERIMENTAL!** I'm running it in production, but you should be careful.

 Call it pre-alpha quality.

+**Do not use snapshots with your MooseFS storage, as they are actively being worked on and not ready yet**

 ## Usage
 Adding as storage             |  Viewing a MooseFS storage target